 On December 2, 2015, Gail and Jeff Pedrick purchased the inn and business from Eli Shahar, the previous owner and French Pastry Chef.
 Eli has passed on his amazing repertoire of winning recipes and we look forward to continuing those and trying out a few of our own.
 As the new resident innkeepers, we are fulfilling a dream we have had for the last 20 years and hope you come and enjoy it with us.

-Now that it has been a year that we have been innkeepers, we have met a lot of great guests and have worked hard to earn many return visits.
+We are now into our third year as innkeepers.
+We have met a lot of great guests, made many new friends, and have worked hard to earn many return visits.
 Check out our reviews on Yelp, Tripadvisor, and Facebook, and come for a visit!

 We welcome any feedback on how to make your stay as pleasant as possible.